Workplace Injuries Lawyer in Montgomery Alabama

-When these types of allegations are used to deny your worker’s compensation claim, you need the expertise of an Alabama worker’s compensation attorney who will fight to preserve your rights.
+When any of the above happen, you will require the expertise of an Alabama worker’s compensation attorney who will fight to preserve your rights.

 Types of Worker’s Compensation Benefits in Alabama

-Alabama worker’s compensation benefits are based on the type and severity of your injury.
-Injured workers are entitled to medical care related to the injury, which could include surgery, physical therapy, medication, and supplies.
+Injured Alabama workers are entitled to benefits that cover medical care related to the injury including surgery, physical therapy, medication, and supplies.

 When a worker dies from a workplace injury, the worker’s estate will receive death benefits depending on the number of dependents.
 For example, if there is one dependent, the amount is one-half of the average weekly wage.
 If there are two or more dependents, the amount is two-thirds the average weekly wage.
 Benefits can last for up to 500 weeks.

 Worker’s Compensation Third-Party Claims

 If you are injured at work as the result of the negligence of someone other than your employer, Alabama law allows you to file a lawsuit against that person or company in addition to your worker’s compensation benefits.

 For example, you are a delivery driver and are rear-ended by another truck or work in a factory where a machine defect caused you to lose a finger.
 This is called a third-party claim, and you can pursue damages from these at-fault parties while you collect worker’s compensation benefits.